 Manufacturing, warehousing, distribution, tourism, agriculture, educational institutions, medical facilities, service industries, and oil and gas exploration and production have been vitally important to the Shreveport-Bossier economy.
 Shreveport, located directly at the junction of Interstate 20 and Interstate 49, is a key player in the global business market through a superior network of transportation systems.

 Designated as an U.S. Custom’s Port of Entry at the Shreveport Regional Airport and a Foreign Trade Zone, the Shreveport-Bossier area offers advantages for importing, exporting, and transacting international business.
 The Port of Shreveport-Bossier, positioned at the head of the Red River waterway, four miles south of Shreveport, is a direct shipping gateway to national and international markets.
-2021 saw the groundbreaking of the $200 million Amazon Robotic Fulfillment Center in Shreveport took place in 2021.
+The ground breaking for a $200 million Amazon Robotic Fulfillment Center in Shreveport took place in 2021.
 The Fulfillment Center will employ an estimated 1,000 skilled workers.
 The Teal Jones Group began construction at the Caddo Port, on a $110 million lumber production facility July 2022.
 The lumber plant will create an estimated 500 new jobs for Northwest Louisiana.